-If CMS and the state fail to reach an agreement on the proposed per capita cap, under current state law the state will move forward with a "fallback plan" that includes expansion up to 133 percent FPL.
-14 This fallback plan will extend health care coverage to more low-income Utahns and is a more fiscally responsible option for the state.
-By expanding Medicaid coverage up to 133 percent FPL, the state will receive the 90 percent FMAP, which will bring more federal funding into the state.
-The state should embrace this fallback plan and honor the will of its voters who passed a ballot initiative to fully expand Medicaid.
+The bottom line is that changing Medicaid to a capped structure passes costs and risks onto states.
+It puts state finances and the people who rely on Medicaid and their families at risk.
+If CMS and the state fail to reach an agreement on the proposed PCC waiver, under current state law the state will move forward with a "fallback plan" that includes expansion up to 133 percent FPL.6 This fallback plan will extend health care coverage to more low-income Utahans and is a more fiscally responsible option for the state.